MisterOla/W3SCHOOLS-HTML-NOTES/README.md

 You can also style a link with CSS

+## Links
-**HTML Links - The target Attribute
+HTML Links - The target Attribute
 By default, the linked page will be displayed in the current browser window.
 To change this, you must specify another target for the link.

 The target attribute specifies where to open the linked document.